Instagram: Pictures paint a thousand words

 Instagram also features video capability too, including the ability to add filters exactly like you can with photos.
 Uploaded videos have a limited duration of 15 seconds or under, aided by video editing features that are built into the app.

 Although there is no word limit, Instagram like Twitter encourages short titles and captions added to images.
 The image should tell the story itself - which is why it can be relatively simple to add to your existing social media strategy.
 But as always, just because it might be simple to integrate, doesn't mean it always should be.
 Always ask yourself, is this relevant to our target audience?
-Are our audience on this platform?
+Is our audience on this platform?
 How can we use it to resonate with our prospect and current customers?
+Looking at your web personas for your online audiences you should be able to answer these questions quite quickly and without too much research,

 In the digital era, your business aesthetic is much more than your logo and advertising imagery.
 Instagram offers businesses an ideal opportunity to build or reinforce an entire visual identity.
 Helping customers to understand and connect with the company and an emotional level.